 Duration Three years full-time

-If you've got so many interests that you can't decide exactly which course to choose then BA (Hons) Liberal Arts could be for you as you get to choose from a whole host of modules, giving you the opportunity to explore many subjects.
+If you've got so many interests that you can't decide exactly which course to choose then BA (Hons) Liberal Arts could be for you.
+You get to choose from a whole host of modules, giving you the opportunity to explore many subjects.

 Liberal Arts is a well-known degree choice in the USA.
 If you're weighing up options across arts, humanities and social sciences, the Liberal Arts degree could give you the range of intellectual topics you desire.

-Facilities include our state of the art TV and Radio broadcasting and journalism centre on our BBC campus and our on-site Arts Centre with 300-seat theatre.
+Facilities include our TV and radio journalism centre on the BBC campus in Plymouth and our on-site Arts Centre with 300-seat theatre.

 How and why has visual culture become so important in our society?